CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-pythonlibs.md

 include all the Python libraries you need, and import that container to SD Desktop.

 However, if you would need to add just few missing libraries to the Pyhton 3.9 in SD Desktop, you could Python virtual environments to import and use these libraries.
-This tutorial demonstartes how you can import and install missing libraries to SD desktop.
+This tutorial demonstrates how you can import and install missing libraries to SD desktop.
 As an example we usr SciKit-Optimize library (https://scikit-optimize.github.io).